-During the Reporting Period, the increase in total energy consumption intensity by approximately 4.72% was due to capacity upgrade of the computer system.
+During the Reporting Period, the increase in total energy consumption intensity by approximately 5.00% was mainly due to the resumption of the Group's operations after the Coronavirus Disease 2019 ("COVID-19") pandemic and the renovation of the new office in January 2024.
 The Group will try to explore systems or servers with higher energy efficiency in the future.
 The Group's energy consumption and its intensity performance are as follows:

-Energy consumption Unit 2023 2022
+Energy consumption Unit 2024 2023

-Total energy consumption MWh 20 19
+Total energy consumption MWh 21 20

 Direct energy consumption MWh -

-Indirect energy consumption MWh 20 19
+Indirect energy consumption MWh 21 20

-Intensity MWh/employee 1.33 1.27
+Intensity MWh/employee 1.40 1.33